 Do I have to audition to enter the dance program?
 Students entering the dance program attend an audition, which consists of a ballet class and modern class.
 Students will be placed in their appropriate level according to the audition.
 Dancers wishing to attend an audition, please visit our auditions page for more information.

 What is the process to advance to the next level?
 Students will be assessed each year in both modern and ballet.

 What degree does the undergraduate program offer and is it possible to minor in dance?
 Currently we offer a BA in dance.
 Students applying for the BA in dance must successfully complete an audition in modern dance and ballet and maintain a minimum grade in each technique dance class and performances.
 Presently, we do not offer a minor in dance.

 What dance techniques are emphasized?
 We emphasize modern and ballet.
-Students will also be able to complement their training with jazz, tap and pointe class.
+Students will also be able to complement their training with jazz, tap, hip-hop, conditioning, yoga and pointe class.